-- to provide an integrated overview of the road and rail safety requirements for the relevant actors of the LC safety community (e.g. road and rail infrastructure managers, train operators, engineers, designers, scientists, decision-makers, policy makers and standardisation bodies); - to provide detailed guidance on the implementation of integrated socio-technical solutions to increase safety at LCs; - to provide a framework for collecting and structuring information in order to feed an accessible and documented database on efficient measures across the road-, rail-, and scientific communities.
+- to provide an integrated overview of the road and rail safety requirements for the relevant actors of the LC safety community (e.g. road and rail infrastructure managers, train operators, engineers, designers, scientists, decision-makers, policy makers and SDOs); - to provide detailed guidance on the implementation of integrated socio-technical solutions to increase safety at LCs; - consider human factors (cognitive and perceptive) in the design of LC infrastructures for all levels of the LC ecosystem - for all participants in the system (LC operators, road travellers and train passengers etc). - to provide a framework for collecting and structuring information in order to feed an accessible and documented database on efficient measures across the road-, rail-, and scientific communities.

-These three objectives will help to fill in the existing gaps between (a) research and development, (b) practical implementation of results, and (c) decision-making.
+The compliance with the above objectives will help to fill the existing gaps between (a) research and development, (b) practical implementation of results, and (c) decision-making.
 The toolbox will provide a systematic but flexible approach, allowing the end-users to adapt it to their specific needs and according to particular national / cultural problems.